 We cover mobile optimization and other website tips in this article.

 Having a website with great content is only half of the battle.
 If parents can’t find you when they search on Google, they’re not going to enroll, no matter how great your school is.

 Search Engine Optimization (SEO) is a backend process that web developers use that allows a search engine like Google to properly categorize your site and display it when parents are using keywords to research schools.

 You can learn how to do SEO yourself, but since this is such a technical skill, it might be best to outsource it.
 A local digital company or Bright Minds Marketing can run an audit on your site and install good SEO so that your school shows up on the first page of a search when parents are searching for a school.

 Being registered as a business on Local Google allows you to show up in maps when people search “local schools by me” or other location-specific web queries.

 Registering your school’s website on local Google is free and pretty intuitive, but it does require a few steps.
-This guide will walk you through how to do it.
+I put together a video that will walk you through how to do it.
 This only takes about 15 minutes and is probably the best 15 minutes you can invest in improving your school's marketing.

 82% of traffic on the internet is video.
 We all know that a picture is worth a thousand words, but a video is probably worth a million.